Frank Gardiner: San Francisco

 In late 1874, Gardiner arrived in California having travelled via Hong Kong.
-He is just one of many Australians exiled from this country during the bushranging era.

 Gardiner owned the Twilight Star Saloon on Kearny Street in the Barbary Coast area of San Francisco.
-A couple of months later he relocated to a more upmarket Brannan St which was closer to the docks.
+A couple of months later he relocated to a more upmarket Brannan Street which was closer to the docks.
 Australians arriving in San Francisco would often ask about him and have a drink at his premises.

-By 1882 he was out on the street, it was reported that Gardiner had overextended credit to his clientele and couldn't pay the bills.
-There are numerous reports of his death having occurred in 1882 (Evening News, Sydney 28 August 1882 and other similar articles) and that he was buried in a pauper's grave near the Legion of Honor park in San Francisco.
+By 1882 he was reportedly bankrupt and homeless owing to an overextended credit to his clientele and an inability to pay his bills.
+There are numerous reports of his death having occurred in 1882 and that he was buried in a pauper's grave near the Legion of Honor park in San Francisco.

-The circumstances of his death are not known with any degree of certainty, due in large part to the destruction caused during the 1906 San Francisco earthquake.
+The circumstances of his death are not known with any degree of certainty, due in large part to the loss of records during the 1906 San Francisco earthquake.

 There are many rumours about his life there, including a claim that he married a rich American widow and had two sons.
 Another rumour was that he died in Colorado in 1903.
 None have been proven.

+Popular culture

+He was played by John Gavin in the film Frank Gardiner, the King of the Road (1911).